zmongol/ZcodeMachineLearning/README.md

 ## Getting Started

-Sincere thanks to Doctor Narisu for the volunteer support to make ML available for Mongolian script.
+Sincere thanks to Doctor Narisu for the volunteer support and make ML available for Mongolian script.

 A few resources to get you started if this is your first Flutter project: